1. Home

 Our global team offers comprehensive services to help companies mitigate legal risk, protect their interests, and promote good stewardship, while increasing their growth potential.
 We work with key opinion leaders outside of industry and build partnerships with respected organizations so that our initiatives and messages are trusted and welcomed by governments.
 Our ESG team offers:

-• Human Capital, Racial Equity, and Civil Rights Audit & Counseling: Analyzing critical ESG exposure actions across all personnel decisions and examining pay equity, representation rates, employment policies, EEO complaint histories, human capital programs, etc. to provide tailored advice to leadership.
+• Human capital, racial equity, and civil rights audits and counseling: Analyzing critical ESG exposure actions across all personnel decisions.
+Examining pay equity, representation rates, employment policies, EEO complaint histories, and human capital programs to provide tailored advice to leadership.

-• Procurement Agreements: Negotiating with suppliers/third-party partners and incorporating key ESG KPIs and T&Cs into agreements such as engineering, procurement, construction, operation, and maintenance contracts.
+• Procurement agreements: Negotiating with suppliers and third-party partners and incorporating key ESG KPIs and terms and conditions into agreements such as engineering, procurement, construction, operation, and maintenance contracts.

-• Public Affairs: Creating platforms to shape ESG discussions and their brand narrative, as well as developing local, regional, and international initiatives, coalitions, and partnerships.
+• Public affairs: Creating platforms to shape ESG discussions and their brand narrative, as well as developing local, regional, and international initiatives, coalitions, and partnerships.
+Working with key opinion leaders outside industry and building partnerships with respected organizations to ensure governments welcome our initiatives and messages.

 Insights